Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 Because of this, Kinemation handles modular characters composed of multiple meshes and materials incredibly well.
 Combining meshes is no longer much of an optimization.
 Instead, focus on sharing the same base materials and shaders to improve batching, and check that your skinned mesh chunk occupancy is good.
+Use LODs to their full advantage.

 A rewritten Entities Graphics might sound really scary, but Kinemation takes great care to preserve existing workflows and behaviors where they make sense.